vchiluk03/Professional-projects/transformer-attention-accelerator/docs/attention_accelerator_example.md

 ---

 ## Summary
 Transformers are massive relational calculators.
-This design implements a **small, specialized hardware calculator** that performs only the attention math — precisely, efficiently, and at hardware speed.
+This design implements a **small, specialized hardware calculator** that performs only the attention math precisely, efficiently, and at hardware speed.

-That’s why dedicated attention accelerators are now key components of **modern AI SoCs**, enabling low-power, high-performance inference for edge and embedded applications.
+Dedicated attention accelerators have become essential components of **modern AI SoCs**, enabling low-power and high-performance inference for edge and embedded applications.

 ---
 **Author:** Vishnuvardhan Chilukoti